-The case is the latest in a series of insider-trading cases that last month yielded a two-year prison sentence for the government’s highest-profile target, former Goldman Sachs Group Inc. (GS) Director Rajat Gupta.
+The case is the latest in a series of insider-trading cases that last month yielded a two-year prison sentence for the government’s highest-profile target, former Goldman Sachs Group Inc. (GS:US) Director Rajat Gupta.
 Gupta was convicted of insider trading for conspiring with Galleon Group LLC co-founder Raj Rajaratnam.
 The fund manager is serving a term of 11 years in prison.

 Of 72 people charged with insider trading by U.S. Attorney Preet Bharara’s Manhattan office since August 2009, 69 have pleaded guilty or were convicted at one of six earlier trials.
 One man remains a fugitive.